 On the other hand, my 1.5 pound tent gives me a lot more room inside of the tent for myself and my gear than any other heavier solo tent I've seen.
 It also holds much less water weight after rain than a more typical backpacking solo tent.
 In this case, going lightweight actually improved my comfort level along the trail.

 How come my outfitter tries to sell me heavy gear?

-Most outfitters will not carry much of the lightest gear that exists.
-Some of the items are too "fragile" for the majority of users and the outfitters do not want to have to deal with the returns from people who do not take care of their gear (Nomad tents, for example).
+Most outfitters will not carry much of the lightest gear.
+These lightweight items are deemed too "fragile" for the majority of users who do not take care of their gear.
+Outfitters don't want to deal with the higher rates of return likely with more fragile gear (silnylon tents).
 Some of the items don't carry enough profit for them to bother carrying it (soda can stoves).
-Some items are so individualized that they can't carry a wide enough assortment (high end sleeping bags like Feathered Friends and Western Mountaineering).
+Some items are so individualized that they can't carry a wide enough assortment (high end sleeping bags).
 Some are just items for which there is limited demand (top bags instead of sleeping bags).

 Where do I find out more about my lightweight gear options?

 The best sources I've found are on-line.
 Click here to go to a page of links to lightweight backpacking resources including discussion groups, ezines, gear reviews, and manufacturers that may have appropriate lightweight gear options.

 Since my thruhike, I've pared down my load even more.
 I did a two year anniversary hike in March of 2001 and started the AT as if I was thruhiking again.
 At that point, my pack was at 28 pounds with four days of food and a quart of water.
 14 pounds was a huge difference for me and I felt like I had sacrificed very little in the way of comfort.

 As of 2004, when I go out for a true summer hike, my base pack weight (without food and water) is as little as 13 pounds.
 Add a couple of pounds for a three season hike.